zuplo/docs/docs/articles/zuplo-json.md

 ## Compatibility Date

 Zuplo is constantly shipping updates to the underlying runtime of projects.
-Occasionally, these updates are not backwards compatible.
+Occasionally, these updates aren't backwards compatible.
 Additionally, Zuplo deploys portions of projects to Cloudflare Workers who also occasionally make non-backward compatible changes.
 In order to ensure that your project continues to build, deploy and operate as you expect it you can set a compatibility date to lock in the behavior and APIs of the runtime.

 Current valid settings for the compatibility date are to not have it set or to set it to `2023-03-14`.
-When not set, the Zuplo runtime does not set a compatibility date on Cloudflare Workers.
+When not set, the Zuplo runtime doesn't set a compatibility date on Cloudflare Workers.
 When the value is set to `2023-03-14`, the value is also set on the Cloudflare Worker which enables all changes up to March 14, 2023.
 See